What is the Lifestyle Medicine Program?

-The weight management program, Lifestyle Medicine, provides multidisciplinary treatment options for obese or overweight infants, toddlers, school-age children and adolescents.
+The Lifestyle Medicine Program here at Children's Hospital Colorado is our weight management program providing multidisciplinary treatment options for obese or overweight infants, toddlers, school-age children and adolescents.
 We conduct a comprehensive medical assessment and provide treatment for:

 - Infants or preschoolers with excessive weight gain and rapidly increasing weight/length or Body Mass Index (BMI)*

 - Obese children and teens (BMI above the 99th percentile)

 *You can obtain BMI information from your child’s primary care doctor or through the Center for Disease Control's (CDC) BMI calculator.
 The CDC also provides helpful information about assessing BMI in children.

 Our treatment options focus on helping families to negotiate change and build skills in the areas of diet, activity and behavior – from interactive goal-setting to structured meal planning.
 Referrals may be made to our Sleep Center, physical therapy and other subspecialties as indicated.

 Why choose the Lifestyle Medicine Program at Children’s Colorado?